 Key Stage 1

-In Year 1, learning continues to be experiential, drawing upon previous experiences and established knowledge.
-A formal Literacy and Numeracy hour is introduced.
+In Year 1, learning continues to be experiential, drawing upon previous experiences and established knowledge. .
 All subjects are taught in a practical and accessible way.

 In Year 2, various new ways of working are introduced as skills and knowledge are acquired.
 Joined-up handwriting is introduced.
 More emphasis is placed on practical investigations in Science and Mathematics as the children develop learning independence.
 Year 2 pupils are assessed towards the end of the year in accordance with Statutory Assessment arrangements (SATs).